9th Grade Placement FAQ

 What are the requirements for being placed into Advanced Math 1?

 Students will need to take a placement test to determine if they have mastered the prerequisite topics for Advanced Math 1.
-We will also collect teacher recommendations, however the test will be the largest factor considered in placement.

 What are the topics on the test for Advanced Math 1?